PicoQuant/image_from_ptu/README.md

 - Windowing: compute_windows_from_hist() currently splits the histogram range into N_WINDOWS equal-width windows.
 You can replace this with peak-based window detection if desired.
 - Performance: The script decodes only the requested dtime window and integrates frames to keep memory usage manageable.
 Logging provides timing for decode and reduction steps.

-## Troubleshooting

-- Import error for ptufile: Ensure you've installed all dependencies with pip install -r requirements.txt.
-- No channels or unexpected shapes: The script logs ptu.shape, frames, channels, and bins to help verify file contents.
-- Large files: Reduce N_WINDOWS, subset channel_ids, or run on a machine with more RAM.

-## Contributing

-Issues and pull requests are welcome.
-Please include:

-A short description of the issue or change

-Steps to reproduce (if applicable)

-Environment details (Python version, OS, dependencies)